 Upon arrival at Frei Base airfield on King George Island, a bus will bring travelers to the Zodiacs for ship embarkation (note: travelers may be required to walk approximately 1 mile to the vessel mooring (20-30 minutes).
 Checked luggage will be transferred to the vessel by staff.
 If you think that you will not be able to walk this distance, then please inform your Adventure Specialist.

 The maximum weight allowed on the flights to and from Antarctica is 20 kg (44 lb.) per passenger, including hand luggage.
 For Polar Circle Air Cruises, excess luggage will be kept in custody in Punta Arenas and will be handed over to travelers upon their return from Antarctica.
 The baggage weight limit is a technical requirement imposed by the flight operation.
 Unfortunately, it is not possible to purchase extra allowance.
 Note that at certain points during the expedition you will be required to handle your own luggage.
 Seats are not assigned on the charter flights between Chile and Antarctica.

-Snowshoeing is available on selected departures at $85 per person per excursion and can be booked and paid for on board the ship (2019-20 & 2020-21 seasons).
+Snowshoeing is available on selected departures at $85 per person per excursion and can be booked and paid for on board the ship.
 All snowshoeing excursions are a maximum of 12 participants (minimum age 12).

 In addition to listed Single cabin rates, select double-occupancy cabins may be available for single occupancy with a single supplement fee.
 Single travelers wishing to book a double-occupancy cabin may do so at an 85% supplement of the per-person listed rate in select Porthole and Veranda Cabins (Magellan Explorer) or Twin Cabins (Ocean Nova) upon availability; all other categories incur a 100% supplement.
-Sharing a cabin with another passenger of the same gender is also an option.
-Passengers who book a Twin Cabin on a shared basis are accommodated in single rooms at the hotel in Punta Arenas and must pay a Single Hotel Room Supplement at the following rates:
+Sharing a cabin with another passenger of the same gender is also an option (same cabin categories apply).
+Passengers who book a Twin Cabin on a shared basis are accommodated in single rooms at the hotel in Punta Arenas and must pay a Single Hotel Room Supplement that varies based on departure selected.